Larry Fitzgerald: 2003

-Overall, Fitzgerald led the Big East conference with 92 receptions for 1,672 yards and an NCAA-leading 22 touchdowns in the 2003 season.
+Overall, Fitzgerald led the Big East conference with 92 receptions for an NCAA-leading 1,672 yards and 22 touchdowns in the 2003 season.

 After his sophomore season, Fitzgerald was recognized as the best player in the NCAA with the 2003 Walter Camp Award and the Touchdown Club of Columbus's Chic Harley Award, and as the nation's outstanding receiver in college football with the 2003 Biletnikoff Award and the Touchdown Club's Paul Warfield Award.
 He was a unanimous All-American selection in 2003 and a runner-up for the prestigious Heisman Trophy, given to the most outstanding player in college football; Oklahoma's Jason White won the award that year with 1,481 total points to Fitzgerald's 1,353.

 In just 26 games in his collegiate career, Fitzgerald caught 161 passes for 2,677 yards and set a new Pitt record with 34 receiving touchdowns.
 He was the first player in school history with back-to-back 1,000-yard receiving seasons, and his 14 games with at least 100 yards receiving broke Antonio Bryant's previous all-time Panthers record of 13.
 Fitzgerald's 18 straight games with at least one touchdown reception is an NCAA record.

 On July 1, 2013, Fitzgerald's #1 jersey was retired by the University of Pittsburgh.
 Fitzgerald was the ninth Pittsburgh player to receive this honor.
 In 2021, Fitzgerald was ranked second on ESPN's list of the 50 greatest wide receivers of the past 50 years.